Does Tea Contain Fluoride?

 Fluoride in Water

-The overwhelming source of fluoride for most people in the U.S. is water.
-The EPA has strict guidelines for the amount of fluoride allowed in our drinking water, 4.0ppms.
-The allowable level in bottled water is 2.4ppms.
+The vast majority of fluoride consumption for people in the U.S. is from water given the amount consumed each day.
+The EPA has strict guidelines for the amount of fluoride allowed in water:

 Fluoride in Tea